bevalle/rpkg-min/README.md

 # The Amazing rpkgMin

-This package is the bear
+Introduction page of the package

 ---

 [Jumping Rivers](https://jumpingrivers.com) are RStudio Certified partners.
 We are currently developing